skillitzimberg/change-background-color/README.md

 # JS BEGINNERS PROJECT: Change the Background Color

-## Purpose
+### Purpose

-To practice fundamentals.
+To understand what adding a package does to a very simple app.
 To practice setting up an environment for TypeScript To practice setting up an environment for TypeScript & Jest To practice testing: what, why, how?